 BERBERIS or BARBERRY

-The common Barberry, Berberis vulgaris, bears very showy, scarlet berries, but unfortunately this shrub, as well as certain other kinds, the alternate host of the rust disease of wheat, and must therefore not be grown in wheat-growing regions.
+The common Barberry, Berberis vulgaris, bears very showy, scarlet berries, but unfortunately, this shrub, as well as certain other kinds, is the alternate host of the rust disease of wheat, and must therefore not be grown in wheat-growing regions.

-Evergreen Barberries.
-Those barberries that retain their leaves through the winter are among the handsomest of evergreen shrubs.
+Those barberries that retain their leaves through the winter are among the most handsome of evergreen shrubs.
 Berberis Darwinii, an erect, handsome bush, often 6-8 ft. but sometimes 12-18 ft. high, has small, lustrous, dark evergreen leaves and orange-colored fragrant flowers during late April and May; the fruits are dark purple with a gray-blue bloom.
 It is a native of Chile.
-B. stenophylla is the offspring of the last named crossed with another Chilean shrub, B. empetrifolia; it grows at least 8 ft. high and develops into a dense shrub composed of long, slender branches clothed with narrow, dark evergreen leaves, and in May bears a profusion of golden-yellow flowers.
+B. stenophylla is the offspring of the last-named crossed with another Chilean shrub, B. empetrifolia; it grows at least 8 ft. high and develops into a dense shrub composed of long, slender branches clothed with narrow, dark evergreen leaves, and in May bears a profusion of golden-yellow flowers.

 A comparatively new Chilean Barberry is B. linearifolia, which resembles B. Darwinii, but has larger flowers of richer coloring.
 The orange-flowered B. cologensis, a hybrid between B. Darwinii and B. linearifolia, is showy.